 To get the most out of the thrift experience, it's good to step back and take a look at the whole thrifting world: the concept, what they offer, how they offer it, and what impact it can have on us and our world.
 Some surprises are in store as we take a close look at the benefits of thrift shopping.

 If you're wondering if thrifting is a really good idea, here are a baker's dozen reasons that shopping in-person or online for thrift is a good idea.
-We'll unpack some of these ideas more as we go forward.
+We'll unpack some of these reasons to buy second-hand more as we go forward.
 Remember that this list is just for you: reasons you personally will benefit from thrift shopping.
 We'll also explain why it's suitable for lots of others as well.

 Thrift shopping allows you to make a new fashion statement—one a week if you'd like, with a totally new outfit or just a hip new T-shirt.
 You might also be interested in grabbing some interesting pieces for DIY projects or even starting an upcycled clothing brand - whatever your interest, a thrift store somewhere will likely have just what you need.